Kansas State Wildcats football: Bowl games

 The team's first bowl game was the 1982 Independence Bowl, under coach Jim Dickey.
 The Wildcats lost to the Wisconsin Badgers 14–3 in that contest.
 The team's next bowl game came in 1993 when Kansas State began a streak of 11 straight bowl appearances under coach Bill Snyder that lasted through the 2003 season.
 This is the 21st-longest bowl streak in college football history.

 Kansas State has been invited seven times to one of the "New Year's Six" major bowl games (the Rose, Sugar, Fiesta, Orange, Cotton, and Peach Bowls), including appearances in BCS and Bowl Alliance games.

 Not included in this tally of bowl games is Kansas State's first "post-season" game, played in 1931 against Wichita State as a fundraiser during the Great Depression.
 Kansas State won that game 20–6.
 Also not included is the 1992 "Coca-Cola Bowl" played in Tokyo, Japan, against Nebraska, which was a regular season game.

-† The Cactus Bowl includes in its history Kansas State appearances in the Copper Bowl (1993), the Insight.com Bowl (2001), the Buffalo WildWings Bowl (2013), and the Cactus Bowl (2017).
+† The Cactus Bowl includes in its history Kansas State appearances in the Copper Bowl (1993), the Insight.com Bowl (2001), the Buffalo WildWings Bowl (2013), the Cactus Bowl (2017), and the Rate Bowl (2024).

 Top 25 rankings

-Kansas State University has finished in the final rankings of the AP Poll or Coaches Poll on 14 occasions throughout its history, including six top-10 finishes.
+Kansas State University has finished in the final rankings of the AP Poll or Coaches Poll on 15 occasions throughout its history, including six top-10 finishes.
 The AP Poll first appeared in 1934, and has been published continuously since 1936.
 The Coaches Poll began in the 1950–51 season.

 In addition to the major polls, the BCS produced rankings from 1998 to 2013, to help select teams for BCS Bowls.
 The final BCS standings were issued before bowl games.
 Beginning in 2014, the College Football Playoff committee began issuing rankings to determine which teams were selected for the playoffs.

 Kansas State spent four weeks ranked No. 1 in mid-season Coaches Polls during the 1998 season, and one week ranked No. 1 in the mid-season BCS standings during the 2012 season, but has not finished with a No. 1 ranking in a final poll.